XJ music Demos + Artwork

 The Life of the Party

-Bump is where XJ Music began: a collaborative supergroup exploring house music as a generative medium.
+Bump is where XJ music began: a collaborative supergroup exploring house music as a generative medium.

 Built by a cross-city team of producers—including Chicago house lineage and New York/Bay Area experimentation—Bump established the core idea that live-coded musical DNA could feel authored, human, and alive.